Ages: Colin was 61 years and 351 days. Rosemary was 59 years and 128 days.

 The vast flat landscape of the Fens has a long and fascinating story.
 10,000 years ago the land was dominated by forest.
 East Anglia was joined to Europe by dry land and her rivers were tributaries of the Rhine.
 As the Ice Age came to an end the forest was flooded, and the trees died and fell to form the rich peat soils which are cultivated today.
 Over the millennia the Fens have been wet and dry—forests grew in the dry periods and died in the wet periods.
 Huge iron-hard ancient bog oaks still lie in the soil and snag unwary ploughs.
 Thousands have been dug up and dragged to field edges; many can still be seen.

+By the time the Romans invaded, the land was covered by ‘a hideous fen of huge bigness’.
 Banks were built to keep out the waters so the islands could be settled and cultivated.
 The Fens provided a good free living for those who could survive the marsh fevers and damp.
 Reeds, sedges, willows and turves were cut, fish were caught, and in Winter wildfowl were plentiful.
 The Fens provided rich grazing, but frequent unpredictable flooding made cultivation of the rich peat soil risky.
 An old Fen saying runs—‘The profit of willows will buy the owner a horse before that, by any other crop, he can pay for his saddle’.

 Flocks of 1,000 and more geese foraged freely on the common land of the Fens.
 They were considered ‘the Fenman’s treasure’ as they bred readily and provided meat, eggs, feathers (everyone had a feather bed) and quills.
 The geese were plucked five times a year, and often birds could be seen raw with the plucking.
 In the Summer, when the wild ducks had moulted and were unable to fly, the Lincolnshire Fenmen would advance on the birds in a semi-circle of boats and drive them into funnel-shaped enclosures.
 The method was so destructive—three to four thousands ducks could be taken in one drive—that in 1534 a law was passed prohibiting driving from May to August – but the Fenmen ignored the law.
 Many items were traded, and the rivers provided the routes to coastal ports at King’s Lynn, Wisbech, Spalding and Boston.

+Large scale drainage schemes started in the 1600s.
 Long straight cuts were dug by hand using barrows and shovels.
 The grandest scheme of all was Vermuyden’s plan for controlling the waters of the Great River Ouse.
 Eleven thousand men, mostly prisoners of war, dug two cuts, each twenty-one miles long and running from Earith to Denver.
 The scheme was financed by ‘Adventurers’ who were rewarded with parcels of the drained land to farm.
 The Fenmen’s livelihood was threatened and they violently opposed the schemes.

+To keep the land dry windpumps were installed, later replaced by steam, then Diesel.
 Now the pumps are electric—increasingly powerful means of lifting the water ever higher from the farmland up into the drains and rivers.
 In 1842 it was decided to maintain a navigable height of water only in certain waterways on the Middle Level.
 The remaining channels would be run as low as possible to facilitate drainage.
 Thus the Mullicourt Aqueduct was constructed to carry the navigable Well Creek over the Main Drain.
 Fen lighters (small barges) depended on the Fens’ waterways remaining navigable.

-th century most of the Fenland was drained in theory but not in fact.
+In the 19th century most of the Fenland was drained in theory but not in fact.
 Winter flooding was frequent and Summer flooding was regular.
 In 1778 farmers had to row through their orchards to gather the fruit from the trees.
 In 1799 many hundred acres of harvest were reaped by men in boats or standing up to their waists in water clipping off ears of corn wherever they peeped above the surface.
 In 1912 the harvest was again flooded near Ramsey, and in 1947 the worst ever floods engulfed houses up to roof level.

 The success of the grand drainage schemes was short-lived.
 Deprived of water the peat shrunk—the new peat farmland could drop by the height of a man in the life of a man, then be drowned once more.
 The more efficient the drainage project, the more effectively the peat dried out and the greater the resulting problems.
 This was why water had to be lifted ever higher to reach the sea.
 Much of the Fens in the present day is below sea level, and if it wasn’t for the action of the many pumps it would be a disaster area.
 The rivers, in the dead straight channels, are usually higher than the surrounding countryside.
 Keeping up the sea walls and the river banks is of paramount importance.
 Shrinkage affects the roads which are often bumpy—we feel sure it was the bumpy road between Isleham and Ely which broke our car suspension last year, causing our bike rack to break at the end of Walk 71.